dmelo/g2m2-pages/blog/15/how-to-invert-y-axis-to-solve-mirrored-printing-on-mendel-prusa-i3-rework.md

 Tags: 3dprinter
 */

+# How to invert y axis to solve mirrored printing on mendel prusa i3 rework

 When I was printing the first pieces on my I3 rework I've notice that it was comming mirrored on the Y axis.
 I'm using the